 7 Signs of an Awesome Submission

 1. I have to be able to visualize the story without rereading.
-I read because I enjoy it not because its work.
+I read because I enjoy it, not because it is work.
 If I don’t understand half of the words or the syntax is wonky, I won’t finish the piece.
 The prose can be poetic (I love Patrick Rothfuss after all) but I find it is much easier to use a transparent style that lets the story shine rather than your vocabulary.

 3. The characters must have clear motivations.
 I need to be able to say exactly what a character wants at pretty much all times of the story.
 This includes the first page even if that motivation isn’t the primary drive for the overall plot.
 I believe character motivation is also a great way to create depth.
 An example of this is having your character equally want two separate things that are in direct conflict with each other.